Blackheath, London: Blackheath Park

-Blackheath Park occupies almost all of former 0.4 mi2 Wricklemarsh Manor.
+Blackheath Park occupies almost all of former 0.4 mi2 Wricklemarsh House.
 Developed into upper middle class homes by John Cator, it forms the south-east of Blackheath: from Lee Road, Roque Lane, Fulthorp Road and the Plantation to all houses and gardens of right-angled Manor Way.
 Built up in the late 18th and early 19th centuries, it contains large and refined Georgian and Victorian houses – particularly Michael Searles' crescent of semi-detached/terrace houses linked by colonnades, The Paragon (c.
 1793-1807).
 Its alternate name, the Cator Estate, extends to lands earlier those of Sir John Morden, whose Morden College (1695) is a landmark in the north, with views of the heath.
-The estate has 1960s Span houses and flats with gardens with discreet parking.
+The estate has 1950s and '60s Span houses and flats with gardens with discreet parking.

-Its church (St Michael & All Angels) is dubbed the Needle of Kent in honour of its tall, thin spire (it is also nicknamed the Devil's Pick or the Devil's Toothpick).
+Its Anglican church (St Michael & All Angels) is dubbed the Needle of Kent in honour of its tall, thin spire (it is also nicknamed the Devil's Pick or the Devil's Toothpick).
+Nearby, within the Blackheath Park conservation area, is Our Lady of Christians Church, a Catholic church built from 1890 to 1891 and designed by Alfred Edward Purdie in the Gothic Revival style.
+It has a complete set of stained glass windows by Hardman & Co. and it is a Grade II listed building.